mork-optimization/mork/docs/examples/TSP.md

 Remember to look to the interactive dashboard run in [localhost](http://localhost:8080/).
 Which is the best algorithm?

 ## 5. Visualizing solutions

+!!! danger
+    This section is outdated, and will be rewritten soon using the new frontend and API.
+We recommend to skip this section for now.

 In some cases you may be interested in seeing the solutions you are generating with your algorithms.
 This may allow you to detect possible problems, such as errors in the calculation of the objective function, or to detect weaknesses of the